AriFordsham/GHCWiki/prelude710.md

 ## The plan for GHC 7.12

 This discussion only covers what will ship with GHC 7.10.
 The expectation is that if we pick Plan List, then work will be put in place to achieve the goals of the Foldable/Traversable proposal in a future release.
-Alternatively, if we pick Plan Foldable, it is expected that the Foldable class will evolve in future releases and that some methods in Data.List may be removed or become specialized to list once again.
+Alternatively, if we pick Plan Foldable, it is expected that the Foldable class may evolve in future releases and that some methods in Data.List may be removed or become specialized to list once again.

 ## Reasons for Plan Foldable: Generalize in GHC 7.10

-[ The Plan Foldable home page](https://wiki.haskell.org/Foldable_and_Traversable) describes and motivates the plan in more detail.
+[ The Plan Foldable home page](https://wiki.haskell.org/Prelude710/FTP) describes and motivates the plan in more detail.

 - GHC 7.10 RC2 contains an implementation of the Foldable/Traversable generalizations.
 Authors who have modified their code to work with GHC 7.10 may have to undo some of those changes (but not the Applicative-Monad related changes).
-- With Foldable/Traversable there are fewer name clashes in the base library.
+- With Foldable/Traversable there are no name clashes between Prelude and the rest of base.
-- The functions in Prelude become applicable to other data structures, for example Vector and Map.
+- The functions in Prelude become consistently applicable to other data structures, for example `Vector`, `Map`, `Maybe`, `Either a`, `(,) a`, `Set`, etc.

 ## Reasons for Plan List: Stay with list in GHC 7.10